Author Jon Foyt

 Jon Foyt, present day

 With my late wife Lois joining in following her degree in Feminist Studies at Stanford, we collaborated, experiencing the daily back and forth banter and ideas of composing eight novels.
-She passed away in 2011.Now at age 89, having run 60 marathons and living in an active adult retirement community, and with another ten books of fiction, in which my characters stress imagination, creativity, and experimentation—older males living and coping with retirement—the new genre of Old Adult, says Kirkus Reviews.The Third Half of Our Lives was nominated for the National Book Award in Fiction.
+She passed away in 2011.Now in my nineties, having run 60 marathons and living in an active adult retirement community, and with more than a dozen books of fiction, in which my characters stress imagination, creativity, and experimentation—older males living and coping with retirement—the new genre of Old Adult, says Kirkus Reviews.The Third Half of Our Lives was nominated for the National Book Award in Fiction.